sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     ![Title](UI-title.png)

 5. To the canvas, drag a Container component.

+    >Container components let you group components and configure the collection of the components as a single unit.

     With the container selected, in the **Properties** tab under **Advanced Properties**, change the **Component display name** to `Form`.